 Tresco and Bryher Cricket Club (T&BCC) is a key part of island sporting life.
 Cricket has been played on Tresco since the 1850s and until very recently the island's cricket pitch was to be found on Abbey Green.

-About five years ago the club relocated to pastures new in Old Grimsby, with the Community Centre as its well-equipped and spacious pavilion.
+A few years ago the club relocated to pastures new in Old Grimsby, with the Community Centre as its well-equipped and spacious pavilion.
 Regular games are played between the islands.
 T&BCC play St Mary's on alternate Thursdays (20 over games).
 Matches against teams from St Martin's and St Agnes are spread throughout the season and are usually played on Sundays (25 over games).
 The Off-Island Triangle Competition, with its Danny Hick Trophy, is keenly fought for between ourselves, St Martin's and St Agnes with three 20 over games during the course of a single day.
 Another important date in the cricketing calendar is the Hound Cup, which is played between St Mary's and a combined Off-Island XI.

 Over the season we are fortunate to be visited by a few touring club sides from the mainland, who always seem to enjoy the boating to matches and the pub, as well as the cricket, of course.
 The club's Fixtures Secretary is Mike Nelhams who can be contacted on +44 (0)1720 424105.
-Cricket may be a popular pastime on Tresco but, with our small population, there are occasions when we struggle to raise a full XI.
-Any visitors who might be interested in a game or are interested in becoming members of T&BCC should contact our captain Jon Taylor on +44 (0)7725 405842.

 Tresco and Bryher Rowing Club